DiamondLightSource/authz/docs/how-tos/build-opa-bundle.md

 ## Writing policy

-Below is an example of rego policy that calls out to a `module` in package `diamond` which defines two functions: `user_on_session(proposalNumber, visitNumber)` and `user_on_proposal(proposalNumber)`.
-While OPA typically expects all policy to be defined within a single bundle, in an attempt to abstract the moving target of Diamond Authentication and to simplify adoption, these functions will be defined in `org-policy` in this repository.
+Below is an example of rego policy that uses a dependent package named `diamond` which defines granular authorization rules: it is assumed that the dependent package defines two methods: `user_on_session(proposalNumber, visitNumber)` and `user_on_proposal(proposalNumber)`.
+While OPA typically expects all policy to be defined within a single bundle, in an attempt to abstract the moving target of Diamond Authentication and to simplify adoption, these functions will be defined in `org-policy` in this repository and made available as a skeleton to write policy against.

 In this example the policy is being used for an example service which serves data over HTTP: